app.loshadki

 Defining focuses in the System Settings

 Open System Settings and navigate to the Focus menu.
-Select Work focus (or create one).
+Select the Work focus (or create one).

-While editing Work focus click on Add filter….
+While editing the Work focus, click on Add filter….

 Work focus